santiweide/seagull/README.md

 # seagull
-personal blog in markdown; more than archieve
+personal blog in markdown; more than archive